 May 2-3 Vancouver, BC.
 Today's Children & Youth, Tomorrow's Families 2014 Youth and Family Consensus Conference.
 The purpose of this conference is to bring together youth and families with researchers, policymakers, service providers and educators to share knowledge and experiences about practices that best meet the needs of people living with mental health and/or substance use challenges.
 The conference will focus on what youth and families need from each other, their communities and service systems to ?ourish today and in future generations.
 Abstract submission is now available!
 To view call for abstracts and to submit your abstract (deadline November 30, 2013), please visit http://interprofessional.ubc.ca/2014ConsensusConference/abstracts.asp.
 For more information, please visit the conference website at http://interprofessional.ubc.ca/FamilySmart&YouthEngagement/default.asp.
 E-mail firstname.lastname@example.org to get on an enquiry list for updates.

 May 3 Vancouver, BC.
+May 3 Vancouver, BC.
 UBC Faculty of Education and the BC Teachers' Federation co-hosts the 17th Annual IOP Conference--a one-day conference where practicing education professionals and students come together to share their questions, investigations and understandings about their practice.
-In recognition of the Faculty's Year of Teacher Education, the 17th Annual IOP Conference welcomes proposals related to this theme.
-Learn more at http://iop.educ.ubc.ca.
+In recognition of the Faculty's Year of Teacher Education, the 17th Annual IOP Conference includes presentations dedicated to this theme.
+View the list of sessions and register at http://iop.educ.ubc.ca.

 May 16-18 Gig Harbour, WA.
 Association of Experiential Education North West Regional Conference, Shift Happens: New People, New Energy, New Direction.
 We are eagerly looking forward to this shift and what it will bring to our region of new and accomplished experiential practitioners.
 Conference highlights: Over 20 inspiring and dynamic workshops with amazing presenters, keynote--ActivatEE--a unique sharing platform designed to facilitate the process of creating ones story, inspiring the use of ones voice, and launching an idea, and the Annual US vs. Canada Broomball Match. http://aeenw.wordpress.com/2014/01/16/extra-extra-regional-conference-a-go/ or http://northwest.aee.org/conferences/, or email Sheldon Franken at email@example.com.